 Alarm owners and users should know the procedure for canceling false alarms with their alarm companies.

-All alarm permit fees are final and non-refundable.
+All alarm fees are final and non-refundable.

 False alarms fees